Thriftpy/archer/docs/source/installation.rst

 too.

 What problem does virtualenv solve?
-If you like Python as much as I do, chances are you want to use it for other projects besides Flask-based web applications.
+If you like Python as much as I do, chances are you want to use it for other projects besides Archer-based RPC applications.
 But the more projects you have, the more likely it is that you will be working with different versions of Python itself, or at least different versions of Python libraries.
 Let's face it: quite often libraries break